Cortical Mechanisms of Perceptual, Cognitive & Social Development

 Experience-dependent Perceptual Development

 Experience-dependent cortical plasticity is heightened during developmental critical periods but declines into adulthood, posing a major challenge to recovery of function following injury or disease later in life.
 Our research aims to identify the mechanisms of experience-dependent cortical plasticity.
-Using visual system, a premier model of critical period, we take an integrated approach, combining molecular, anatomical, imaging, electrophysiological methodologies (e.g. in vivo viral gene transfer, optogenetics, chemogenetics, and two-photon time lapse imaging).
-We also take translational bioinformatics approach to identify pro-plasticity drugs and anti-plastic perturbations.
+Using visual system, a premier model of critical period, we take an integrated approach, combining molecular, anatomical, imaging, electrophysiological methodologies (e.g. in vivo viral gene transfer, optogenetics, chemogenetics, and two-photon time lapse imaging) (Science 2010, J Neurosci 2015, J Neurosci 2016, eNeuro 2017, Scientific Reports 2018, J Neurosci 2020).
 Our study would have direct implications for Amblyopia, a condition with limited adult-applicable treatment affecting 2–5% of the human population, but also for brain injury repair, sensory recovery, and the treatment of neurodevelopmental disorders.
 Currently supported by National Eye Institute R01.

 Mechanisms driving critical period circuit development are well described in sensory cortex—but poorly characterized for prefrontal cortex dependent cognitive behaviors.
 Impaired prefrontal cortical connectivity is increasingly identified in a host of several neuropsychiatric disorders that coincides with this protracted developmental period.
 A second major goal of our research is to examine to what extent a mechanism regulating the critical period for visual cortex development also modulates maturation of prefrontal cortex-dependent cognitive functions such as cognitive behavior (Neuropsychopharmacology 2016, Nature Communications 2020) and social behavior (Nature Communications 2020, Nature Neuroscience 2020).
 We aim to identify the developmental regulatory mechanism of cognitive function from the molecular, circuit to the behavioral level.
 Identified circuit-associated mechanisms would promote translation of our basic research findings to clinical research to improve diagnosis, prevention and treatment of neuro-developmental disorders.
 Currently supported by NIMH R01s and Simons Foundation.